First Time Buyers

 There are still some very competitive lenders out there who will consider giving you a Buy to Let mortgage as a First Time Buyer.
 It also depends on what type of Buy to Let you’re looking to get.
 If it’s a standard residential dwelling to let out to a family, you’ll have more options than if you were looking to purchase a House of Multiple Occupancy or a holiday let.

-How can a mortgage broker help me with my First Time Buyer mortgage application?
+How can a broker help with First Time Buyer mortgage applications?

 This is our job.
 We know what we’re doing.
 Basically there’s dozens upon dozens of lenders out there.
 If your circumstances are a bit unique or not quite straightforward, it can be a stumbling block for some people.
 But it’s almost certainly come across our desk before so we know the lenders that will be good for it.